CeciliaSG/pp1_cocktail_evening/README.md

 - The code for the form came for the form came from the Love Running project but has been modified to fit the design of the site.

-- Solution on how to target the background image added in css on a specific page came from (https://stackoverflow.com/)
+- Solution on how to target the background image added in css on a specific page came from [Stackoverflow] (https://stackoverflow.com/)

 ### Content